j-hc/mindetach-magisk/README.md

 com.someotherapp
 ```

-After reboot, apps will be detached from Play Store
+Apps will be detached from Play Store once you flash the module.

+## Uninstall
+* Remove the module from Magisk app
+* Clear the data of Play Store